 You may choose to shop around on your own.
 Or better yet, get a PRC-licensed real estate agent or broker to help you find homes for sale and guide you through the entire home-buying process.

-6. Visit Possible Homes to Buy
+6. Visit Possible Properties to Buy

 Open houses are a great opportunity to inspect your potential home and see your developer’s quality of work.
 And since you’re inside the actual home, you can easily envision the future look of your space based on your aesthetic taste and plans.